TellitSolutions/Tellit-Toolkit/Extension Kit/Wanda Question/Readme.md

 Tellit Solutions has developed an standard integration with ELMA (Peppol SMP) where we communicate with the end user through Wanda Questions if there is a need to update the customer register.
 If the end user gives a positive response, we update the customer using the Customer REST API.

+# Created By
+Dan Nylænder - Tellit Solutions - dan@tellitsolutions.no